 2007 – Cosco Busan, San Francisco, CA

-By January 2008, 1,084 oiled birds arrived at the bird center in Cordelia.
+By January 2008, 1,084 oiled birds arrived at the Bird Rescue’s center in Cordelia.
 At least 424 cleaned birds have been released back in the wild.
 Birds are being set free at Heart’s Desire Beach in Tomales Bay.
 This at the Point Reyes National Seashore area about 40 miles north of San Francisco and at Pilar Point Harbor in Half Moon Bay, 25 miles south of San Francisco.
 Some birds are being released at Crissy Field near the Golden Gate Bridge.
 Read: San Francisco Chronicle story

 More than 2,500 birds died in the spill.
 Wildlife biologists fear that more than 20,000 birds may ultimately perish from the disaster.
 They believe thousands of birds landed in the oily bay and then left the area to die elsewhere.
 Some also may have been eaten by predators.

 - FDIF birds: 939 visibly oiled, 854 un-oiled and 25 unassessed.
 (As of 1/15/08)